raghurama123/def2-XCP/README.md

 The parameter $\alpha$ defines the fraction of fixed exact exchange contribution.

-### Two-parameter range-Separated Hybrid DFT Functionals
+### Two-parameter range-separated Hybrid DFT Functionals

 These RS-hDFT XC functionals do not have a fixed amount of global exact exchange term, so $\alpha=0$.